Politics of Oman: Administrative divisions

-The Consultative Council
+The Shura Council

 In November 1991, Sultan Qaboos replaced the 10-year-old State Consultative Council with the Consultative Assembly (Majlis al-Shura) to systematize and broaden public participation in government.
-The Assembly has 84 elected members and exercises some legislative powers.
-Representatives were chosen in the following manner: Local caucuses in each of the 59 districts sent forward three nominees' names, whose credentials were reviewed by a cabinet committee.
-These names were then forwarded to the Sultan, who made the final selection.
+The Assembly has 94 elected members and exercises some legislative powers.
+The Shura Council consists of elected members representing all the wilayas of the Sultanate.
+The members are determined so that each wilaya is represented by one member if its population does not exceed thirty thousand at the time of the opening of nominations, and by two members if the population exceeds this limit at the same time.

+The election of the Shura Council members is conducted through general, secret, and direct voting as specified by the election law.
+A higher committee, which is independent and impartial and chaired by one of the Deputy Chief Justices of the Supreme Court, oversees the elections and adjudicates electoral appeals.

 The Consultative Assembly serves as a conduit of information between the people and the government ministries.
 It is empowered to review drafts of economic and social legislation prepared by service ministries, such as communications and housing, and provide recommendations.
 Service ministers also may be summoned before the Majlis to respond to representatives' questions.
-It has no authority in the areas of foreign affairs, defense, security, and finances.
+It has no authority in the areas of foreign affairs, defense and security.

-The Council of State (Majlis al-Dawla) has 83 appointed members including 14 women.